UNESCO sounds alarm about illicit Syria archeology digs

 "Anybody can do it," she said.
 Bokova did not disclose details of the locations of the illicit excavations in Syria.

-In September UNESCO issued what it called a "red list" of types of artifacts to alert museums, collectors and auction houses what to be on the lookout for from Syria.
+In September the International Council of Museums in cooperation with UNESCO issued what it called a "red list" of types of artifacts to alert museums, collectors and auction houses what to be on the lookout for from Syria.
 Bokova said illicit Syrian artifacts have surfaced in neighboring Jordan.

-(Reporting by Louis Charbonneau; Editing by Jim Loney)
+(Corrects final paragraph to make clear ICOM, not UNESCO, issued the Syria 'red list')